mayank-pathakk/weather-webapp/README.md

 ## Overview

 Real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.
-The system utilizes data from the OpenWeatherMap API
+The system utilizes data from the OpenWeatherMap API.
+Built using Next.js, this project focuses on using the API appropriately to display the required information

 ![Screenshot (39)](https://github.com/user-attachments/assets/fb2562dc-0486-4fb1-9af9-98369bf1f22b)